scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

-Wheel building should only happen rarely, so you will want to limit it to releases, and maybe a rarely moving branch or other special tag (such as `master` if you mostly update `develop`.
+Wheel building should only happen rarely, so you will want to limit it to releases, and maybe a rarely moving branch or other special tag (such as `stable` if you mostly update some other branch.
 You may occasionally want to trigger wheels manually.

 ```yaml
 name: Wheels